jesherjoshua/seds-quantum-computing/readme.md

 # Quantumania Workshop ⚛

 Welcome to the "Quantumania" workshop organized by SEDS Antariksh!
-This workshop aims to introduce participants to the exciting field of quantum computing and quantum programming using Qiskit. :rocket:
+This workshop aims to introduce participants to the exciting field of quantum computing and quantum programming using Qiskit. 🚀

 ## Workshop Content